2022 Minnesota House of Representatives election: District 6A

 District 6A, located in north central Minnesota, stretches from Grand Rapids to Garrison.

 District 6B

 Incumbent Republican Josh Heintzeman was first elected in 2014.
 District 6B's largest city is Brainerd.

 District 7A

-Newly created district 7A has two incumbents: DFLer Julie Sandstede, first elected in 2016, and Republican Spencer Igo, first elected in 2020.
+Newly created District 7A had two incumbents: DFLer Julie Sandstede, first elected in 2016, and Republican Spencer Igo, first elected in 2020.

 District 7B

 Incumbent DFLer Dave Lislegard was first elected in 2018.

 District 8A

 Incumbent DFLer Liz Olson was first elected in 2018.
 District 8A covers the southwestern portion of the city of Duluth.

 District 8B

-Incumbent DFLer Jennifer Schultz, who was first elected in 2014, is instead running for Minnesota's 8th congressional district.
+Incumbent DFLer Jennifer Schultz, who was first elected in 2014, instead ran for Minnesota's 8th congressional district.

 District 9A

 Incumbent Republican Jeff Backer was first elected in 2014.